atcs-wang/inventory-webapp-02-app-server-basics/README.md

 ## (2.3) Making a simple app server for our prototypes

-Let's update to the "Hello World!" server to actually serve our prototype pages.
+Let's update the "Hello World!" server to actually serve our prototype pages.

 ### (2.3.1) Adding and exploring more routes